 Stock Splits are done typically to reduce the market value of the shares.
 The stock splits increases the number of stocks and proportionately reduces the part value of the stock.

-Let us have a look at this stock split effect on par value of share.
+Let us have a look at this stock split affect on the par value of the share.
 90 Degree Corp has done a 2:1 stock split.
 Show the accounting entries

 We note from above –